MTD2A/MTD2A/examples/README.md

 Read sensor and write phase state to Arduino IDE serial monitor

 ### example_train_direction.ino
-Determining the direction of travel of the train (left og right)
+Determining the direction of travel of the train (left / right)

 ### eksample_stoplight_sound.ino
 Stop light and sound message: The train brakes and temporarily stops at a red light.